AP EXPLAINS: The new migration crisis at Europe’s borders

 HOW MANY HAVE CROSSED INTO GREECE?

-By late Monday, Greek authorities had arrested and charged 183 people with illegal entry after crossing the land border with Turkey.
-Some 24,000 attempts to pass have been thwarted since Saturday.
-Nearly 1,000 arrived on the Greek islands in the 24 hours up to Monday morning.
+By late Tuesday, Greek authorities had arrested and charged 218 people with illegal entry after crossing the land border with Turkey.
+About 26,500 attempts to pass have been thwarted since Saturday, although the pressure seemed to be slackening both on land and at sea.About 520 arrived on the Greek islands in the 24 hours up to Tuesday morning, down from nearly 1,000 a day earlier.
 According to the U.N.’s International Organization of Migration, 13,000 had gathered at the 212-kilometer (132-mile) border by Saturday evening.
 Turkey, meanwhile, says that more than 100,000 refugees have left its territory but there is no evidence to support this claim.
 Uneasy NATO allies Greece and Turkey are historic regional rivals who came close to war three times in the past half-century, and even before this crisis relations were tense over undersea exploration rights.

 WHY HAS ERDOGAN OPENED THE GATES?